KawashimaLab/PyZebraScope_public/README.md

 - h5py (https://www.h5py.org/)
 - CuPy (https://cupy.dev/, need to match its version with CUDA toolkit)

 Note that nVidia GPU board, CUDA toolkit and CuPy are only necessary for speeding up the computation time for the autofocusing feature.
-We still left CPU-basec codes in auto_focusing.py
+We still have CPU-based codes in auto_focusing.py